 How is Stockland forecast to perform in the next 1 to 3 years based on estimates from 8 analysts?

 Analyst Future Growth Forecasts

-High Growth Earnings: SGP's is expected to become profitable in the next 3 years.
+High Growth Earnings: SGP's earnings are forecast to decline over the next 3 years.

 Earnings per Share Growth Forecasts

 Future ROE: SGP's Return on Equity is forecast to be low in 3 years time (8.7%).

 How has Stockland performed over the past 5 years?

 Historical annual earnings growth

 Quality Earnings: SGP has a large one-off gain of A$359.0M impacting its June 30 2021 financial results.

 Growing Profit Margin: SGP became profitable in the past.